JunrQ/dsa/learn_cpp.md

 # C++ primer

+#### 13.6.2 Move Constructor and Move Assignment

+- To enable move operations for our own types, we define a move a constructor and a move-assignment operator.
+- In addition to moving resources, the move constructoor must ensure that the moved-from object is left in a state such that destroying that object will be harmless.

 ## Ch15 OOP

 Object-oriented programming is base on three fundamental concepts: data abstraction and inheritance and dynamic binding.